henryw374/henryw374.github.io.old/in-progress-posts/2021-08-01-does-size-matter.md

 # Intro

-It's been a few years since I started using JS-Joda (as Javascript implementation of java.time) as the basis of some cross platform Clojure libraries and based on feedback, stars and downloads there are plenty of people happily using these libraries.
-However, I have heard JS-Joda described a few times as 'bloated' or 'just too big'.
+It's been a few years since I started using JS-Joda (s Javascript implementation of java.time) as the basis of some cross-platform Clojure libraries and based on feedback, stars and downloads there are plenty of people happily using these libraries.
+However, I have heard JS-Joda described negatively a few times as 'bloated' or 'just too big', that kind of thing.
 In my own experience of developing Clojurescript web applications I didn't see any problem - I'm already using Clojurescript and React so there's already a significant build size, but given my users' devices and network connections (reasonably up to date, but nothing special) the applications seem to perform